Ann-Wanjiru/kitui-crop-yield-ml-prediction/README.md

 A weekly dataset containing historical crop yield information along with key environmental variables such as rainfall (mm), soil moisture (%), temperature (°C), and fertilizer usage (kg/ha) for various crops in Kitui County from 2000 to 2024.

 ## Feature Engineering
+ (located in the Scripts/ folder)
 - **Time-Series Upsampling:** Converted annual crop-yield records into a weekly frequency by use of calibrated random noise derived from the original distribution, preserving key seasonal trends while enabling finer-grained modelling.

 ## Modeling Techniques
+(located in the Scripts/ folder)
 1. **XGBoost**
    - Optimized gradient boosting for high accuracy and performance.
 2. **Random Forest**